Skip to content

 Opening a fixed-rate ISA offers a range of benefits to help boost your savings:

-• They guarantee you a level of interest – the best rates are usually tied to the longer terms, but it means you can plan your finances more accurately.
+• They guarantee a level of interest so you can plan your finances more accurately.

 What are the disadvantages of a fixed-rate ISA?